abhinavharbola/real-time-sentiment-analysis-dashboard-for-social-media/README.md

 http://localhost:8501
 ```

-At first, it will show **“Waiting for data...”** — within 10–15 seconds, it will begin displaying **live sentiment analytics** as tweets flow in.
+At first, it will show **“Waiting for data...”**, within 10–15 seconds, it will begin displaying **live sentiment analytics** as tweets flow in.

 ---